 Tart Raspberry Lime Pie | Recipeish | Gustus Vitae

 If you love key lime pie, this raspberry take on the classic may be your new favorite dessert, with the addition of a raspberry compote and smoky sugar taking it way, way over the top.
-This is our new favorite pie: refreshingly tart and perfect right out of the fridge for a cool afternoon treat in the sun.

 - Yield: 8 Generous slices